the-events-calendar/the-events-calendar/readme.txt

 = 3.1 =

-* Recurring events can now display more than once in the main blog loop, and other queries that contain multiple post types
+* Recurring events can now display more than once in the main blog loop, and other queries that contain multiple post types (thanks to user Darren for the original report!)
-* Added a setting for hiding related events
+* Added a setting for hiding related events (thanks to those on UserVoice who requested this!)
-* Fixed error that occurred when ordering the admin listing by venue or organizer
+* Fixed error that occurred when ordering the admin listing by venue or organizer (thanks to Bernhard for reporting this!)
 * Fixed bug where the Events Calendar title would take over all the pages on the site
 * Month view and the mini calendar widget will no longer link to Day view if Day view is disabled
 * GEO, CATEGORY, and ATTACH fields added to the iCal feed